Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

 Bild: Screenshot/zpacks.com

-All models are made from ultralight Dyneema Composite Fabric, feature the same A-frame shape and are set up with 2 trekking poles*.
-The Duplex Zip additionally has zippers and magnetic clips on the fly and weighs about 50 grams more.
+All three models are made from ultralight Dyneema Composite Fabric, share the same A-frame design, and are pitched using two trekking poles*.
+The Duplex Zip adds zippered doors and magnetic fly clips, which increase the weight by about 50 grams.

 Zpacks Duplex LiteZpacks Duplex